Fresno Domestic Violence Defense Attorneys

 Following is a basic list of domestic violence crimes and their penalties according to the California Penal Code:

-Marital Rape: Rape of a spouse is punishable under Pen.
-Code § 264 by a prison sentence of three, six, or eight years, and a $70 fine.
+Marital Rape - Rape of a spouse is punishable under Pen.
+Code § 264 by a prison sentence of three, six, or eight years.

 If you have been accused of domestic violence, an investigation must first be made by the authorities.
 Before, during and after this investigation, it is vital that you have a defense lawyer on your side to counsel you and ensure that your case is treated fairly.
-Sawl Law Group has more than 20 years of criminal defense experience and could obtain the best possible results for your case.
-Call today for a free initial consultation!
+Our Visalia domestic violence defense attorneys have more than 30 years of the collective experience and could obtain the best possible results for your case.